pantheon-tweaks/pantheon-tweaks/README.md

 -->

 ### For Developers
-If you would like to install Pantheon Tweaks from source code, clone this repository and then run the following command:
+If you would like to install Pantheon Tweaks from source code, clone this repository and then run the following commands:

 ```
 flatpak remote-add --user --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo